MIT Unveils New Material That's Strongest and Lightest On Earth

 I'm confused (Score:2)

-Great for Space Junk "capture" (Score:2)
+Great for Space Junk "capture" (Score:3)

 Imagine a net (block?) of this material.
 IF (and it's a very big if) it could be made large enough IN SPACE, then it could "capture" (by absorbing the impact) space junk.
 It might need to be hooked up to a low thrust but high efficiency ion drive to compensate for the slow loss of momentum from the impact; it needs to stay in orbit (and to change orbits if it's going after multiple large pieces).